Bethune, Mary McLeod

 Important People Related to the Topic

-- Charlotte Hawkins Brown (1883-1961): Brown pursued a vision to turn “a little church school with two teachers” into a school for the sons and daughters of the upper black middle class.
+- Charlotte Hawkins Brown (1883-1961): Brown pursued a vision to turn “a little church school with two teachers” into a school for the sons and daughters of the African American upper middle class.
 The school’s name became Palmer Memorial Institute which opened in rural Sedalia, North Carolina in 1901 under the auspices of the American Missionary Association (AMA).
-Her goals were in agreement with the dictates of race uplift and vocational-ism, in which her intentions were to train black youths “in the skills of the artisan,” and help them engage in and expand citizenship within their communities (McCluskey 1997).
+Her goals were in agreement with the dictates of race uplift and vocational-ism, in which her intentions were to train African American youth “in the skills of the artisan,” and help them engage in and expand citizenship within their communities (McCluskey 1997).

 Related Nonprofit Organizations